Powder Coating Wood (Pros and Cons)

 Additionally, some wood types are sensitive to water or heat and may not be compatible with powder coating.
 And depending on the type of coating used, different wood types may require an extra level of care.

-From the plethora of powder coating types, some of the most common ones include epoxies, polyesters, epoxy-polyester hybrids, urethanes, and fluoropolymers.
+Among the wide range of options, some of the most commonly used powder coatings include epoxies, polyesters, epoxy-polyester hybrids, urethanes, and fluoropolymers.

 How long does it take to complete a powder coating project?